 Please refer to the Undergraduate Student Handbook for overall policies and procedures related to the College of Music.
 If you have additional questions, please visit the Undergraduate Studies Office in Imig C-109 or call 303-492-6354.

 Advisor information is located in MyCUInfo.
 If there is no advisor listed, please contact the Undergraduate Studies Office.

 Where do you find your advisor contact information?
 In MyCUInfo, click on Register for Classes, My Academics tab, then View my Advisor.

-- BM and BME (freshman) – Leah Smith
+- BM, BME, and BA (first-year only) – Leah Smith

-- BM (sophomore, junior, senior) – your applied instructor
+- BM and BA (sophomore, junior, senior) – Victoria Ibarra

 - BME (sophomore, junior, senior) – music education faculty

 - All Music Minor students – Leah Smith